 Their line of thinking seems to be “maybe not everyone criticizing Israel is antisemitic, but isn’t it funny how every antisemite has a jolly good old time engaging in that same criticism, so better safe than sorry.”
 In reply to which, I would be forced to point out that presumably all bank robbers wear shoes, and here this person is standing in front of me flaunting their beclad feet.
 I mean, gosh, what am I supposed to think?
 You wear shoes, scoundrels strolling out of bank vaults with a wolfish grin wear shoes.
 The sterling deductive certainty comes to one quite unbidden I’m afraid.
 Fetch me the nearest constable, I shall simply have to turn you in.
 How you scrubbed the dye-pack splatter off your face so completely I really have no idea.
 I would have expected you’d look like a runaway from the Blue Man Group.

 And here’s where Corbyn ties back into all this.
 When the Labour party adopted the IHRA’s ‘working definition’ of antisemitism, there was vociferous backlash to Corbyn having caused the appending of a disclaimer: “this will not in any way undermine freedom of expression on Israel or the rights of Palestinians.”
-This was, in my view, not at all gratuitous.
-The IHRA definition is thorough and nearly pitch-perfect, but in just one or two of its illustrative examples regarding criticism of Israel, it becomes unnecessarily and unhelpfully vague and thus open to discrepant interpretations.
+This caveat was, in my view, not at all gratuitous.
+The IHRA definition is thorough and generally quite good, but in one or two of its illustrative examples regarding criticism of Israel, it becomes unnecessarily and unhelpfully vague/overbroad and thus open to discrepant interpretations.
 (I.e. the exact thing one seeks to avoid when defining a term.)
 Therefore it’s reasonable to add a tiny clarifying statement.
 A statement supporting something which, after all, is alleged to be uncontroversial.
 And yet Corbyn gets raked over the coals for it anyway.
 That tells you a lot, I think.

 I beg your pardon, but a semi-related post-post-script has also just occurred to me.
 It’s about how Trump is, very much oppositely to Corbyn, perceived to be a ‘friend’ of Israel.
 And what a heaving crock of shit that is.